googledatastudio/community-connectors/firestore/README.md

 arbitrary data from a [Google Cloud Firestore][_firestore] collection.
 This connector uses the Cloud Firestore [REST API][_firestore_rest].

+## Auth

+In the Firebase Console, go to the Settings > Service Accounts page and "Generate new private key".
+The username is client_email and the password is the private_key.

 ## Known Issues

 This connector currently handles only simple cases.
 Potential future features include